Phase 2 (Heightened Alert Measures) with Effect from 16 May 2021

 If you are returning to campus for face-to-face lessons, please submit a health declaration before coming to campus and keep the email notification sent to you as proof of declaration for at least 14 days.

-On campus, show your scheduled class timetable to security staff and check in by scanning the SafeEntry QR code.
-Don’t forget to activate your mobile phone’s Bluetooth and TraceTogether app at all times.
+On campus, show your scheduled class timetable to security staff.
+Don’t forget to activate your mobile phone’s Bluetooth and TraceTogether app or carry the token with you at all times.
 Temperature screening will continue to be administered on campus by security staff.

 For students attending face-to-face classes on Sundays, please enter the campus via the Blk C basement carpark entrance as the other entrances will be closed.